github-education-resources/guide/docs/index.md

 We use pull requests to collaborate within GitHub, as do many other companies and open source projects.
 Rather than trying to restrict visibility between students, embracing the potential of them learning from one another's work (through [the forking method][forks]) is encouraged, when possible :mortar_board:

+> Unless there's some special reason, I want all the repositories to be public -- the kids have plenty of ways of sharing information without us knowing about it so I'd rather try to create a culture of sharing with attribution.

+–[**@zamansky**](https://github.com/zamansky), CS teacher, Stuyvesant High School ([source](https://github.com/education/teachers/issues/2#issuecomment-46861804))

 ### 5. Get started with Git and GitHub

 We have various resources available for Git and GitHub: